RyomenPanda/CN-Lab/README.md

 # College Lab Experiments

-A personal repo to store all Labratory experiment codes all-in-one place.
+A personal repo to store all labratory experiment codes being done in college in one place.

 Yeah that's about it 🗿